Crossed Andreev reflection in collinear $p$-wave magnet/triplet superconductor junctions: Results

-{\it Results.---} Parameters are expressed in units of $m$ and $\mu_s$, with $a = \hbar/\sqrt{m\mu_s}$ as the characteristic length scale.
+Parameters are expressed in units of $m$ and $\mu_s$, with $a = \hbar/\sqrt{m\mu_s}$ as the characteristic length scale.
 Setting $\mu=-\mu_s$, $\al=1.5\hbar/(ma)$, $\phi=\pi/2$, $\De=0.1\mu_s$, $\th=0$, and $L=5a$, the conductivities $G_{\mL\mL}$ and $G_{\mR\mL}$ are calculated and plotted in Fig.~\ref{fig:GvsVphi} as functions of (a) the bias $V$ and, (b) the orientation angle $\phi$.
 For $\th=0$, the pairing occurs between electrons with the same spin oriented along $\pm\hat z$.
 Under these conditions, an incident electron from the left can either reflect back as an electron or transmit to the right as a hole via CAR, resulting in $G_{\mL\mL}=-G_{\mR\mL}$.
 For this to happen, the constant energy contours for the two spins need to be well separated (as in Fig.~\ref{fig:cec}).

+The midgap Andreev bound states at the two ends of the superconductor hybridize, facilitating electron-to-hole conversion and enhancing CAR near zero bias.
 In Fig.~\ref{fig:GvsVphi}(b), the conductivities are plotted as functions of $\phi$ with the bias fixed near zero.
-It is observed that in the range $0.11\pi<\phi<0.89\pi$, the local and nonlocal conductivities sum-up to zero, indicating absence of Andreev reflection.
-Outside this range, same-spin electron-hole pairs with identical $k_y$ exist on the left, enabling Andreev reflection.
+It is observed that in the range $0.11\pi<\phi<0.89\pi$, the local and nonlocal conductivities sum-up to zero, indicating absence of AR.
+Outside this range, same-spin electron-hole pairs with identical $k_y$ exist on the left, enabling AR.
 Additionally, same-spin electrons with the same $k_y$ are present on both sides of the superconductor, allowing ET.
 As a result, the two conductivities no longer sum to zero, and the nonlocal conductivity becomes positive near $\phi=0$, indicating that ET dominates over CAR.

 As a function of the chemical potential $\mu$ of the $p$-wave magnet, the conductivities exhibit the behavior shown in Fig.~\ref{fig:GvsmuL}(a).
 For $\mu_s > 0$, the two conductivities do not sum to zero.
-This is due to the crossing of constant energy contours for the two spins on each $p$-wave magnet, as illustrated in the inset of Fig.~\ref{fig:GvsmuL}(a), which allows for both Andreev reflection and ET.
+This is due to the crossing of constant energy contours for the two spins on each $p$-wave magnet, as illustrated in the inset of Fig.~\ref{fig:GvsmuL}(a), which allows for both AR and ET.
 For chemical potentials $\mu > 0.283\mu_s$, the sum of the conductivities becomes positive, indicating the dominance of ET over CAR.

 The dependence of the conductivities on the length $L$ of the superconductor is also significant.
 Since CAR arises from electron-to-hole conversion within the superconductor, CAR initially increases as $L$ grows from zero.
 However, beyond a certain length, the exponentially decaying wavefunctions in the superconductor reduce the probability of the converted hole reaching the other $p$-wave magnet.
 The oscillatory behavior in the conductivities results from the real part of the wavenumbers in the superconductor, producing Fabry-P\'erot-type oscillations~\cite{soori17,sahu23}.
 For normal incidence, $k_{x1} = (1.4124 + 0.0707i)/a$, giving a decay length of $1/{\rm Im}[k_{x1}] = 14a$, where the conductivity peaks.
 The oscillation period is approximately $\pi/{\rm Re}[k_{x1}] = 2.22a$, consistent with the observed results.